katerinaoleynikova/Courses/README.md

 Combinatorics and Probability Theory (optional course)

-Modern Methods of Data Analysis
+Modern Methods of Data Analysis (Machine Learning and Data Analysis in Bioinformatics.
+Building Predictive Models with ML and Python.
+Advanced Statistics)

 **